 All of our third party suppliers are subject to quality and commercial qualification, routinely complete compliance declarations, host factory audits and agree to binding supply agreements.

-Our standard Terms and Conditions of Purchase as applied to our third party suppliers include Corporate Social Responsibility compliance undertakings from the supplier to apply policies to ensure the supplier and any sub-contractor to the supplier:
+Our standard Terms and Conditions of Purchase include Corporate Social Responsibility compliance undertakings from the supplier to apply policies to ensure the supplier and any sub-contractor to the supplier:

 As part of these processes, M-ACE and Mitsubishi Electric Group Supplier each apply: